psychemedia/finn-resources/src/finn-childhood.md

 "Watch these and this and that/' Fionn would have been told, "and always swim with a knife in your teeth."

-He lived there until his guardians foimd out where he was and came after him.
+He lived there until his guardians found out where he was and came after him.
 Fiacuil gave him up to them, and he was brought home again to the woods of Slieve Bloom, but he had gathered great knowledge and new supplenesses.

 The sons of Morna left him alone for a long time.
 Having made their essay they grew careless.